 Now let’s follow these minimal chaplains through their careers.
-If they are Guard and Reserve, the Chaplain Captain Career Course is a two week course (with some online preparation).
-They do not have to do the later two week Brigade Chaplain Course.
+If they are Guard and Reserve, C4 is a two-week course (with some online preparation).
+They do the two-week ORSLC.
 The Army thinks this is enough for them to take their place as supervisory field grade chaplains.
 They are required to do the same Intermediate Level Education as officers of all other branches (for Guard and Reserve, it can be done entirely online, meaning they will never sit in a class with other officers).

-I think the consequences of this should be clear.
+The consequences of this should be clear.
 We are growing a Chaplain Corps with minimal pastoral experience, with inferior theological education, and with minimal education in their role as chaplains or as chaplain supervisors.
 And yet the demands placed upon chaplains are greater than ever.
 They need to excel in pastoral care and crisis intervention, caring for soldiers and their families suffering the effects of multiple deployments.
 They need to do suicide intervention and postvention.
 They need to do marriage preparation and counseling.
-They need to plan Religious Support, lead a multifaith team, and understanding other religions in the AO—with no requirement that they be trained in World Religions.
+They need to plan Religious Support, lead a multifaith team, and understand other religions in the AO—with no requirement that they have even a single standard course in World Religions.
 They need to be supervisory pastors, helping junior chaplains with burnout and compassion fatigue and moral injury.
 They need expertise in moral and ethical reflection, to advise commanders on topics like Military Sexual Trauma and the ethical conduct of war.

 But there’s a risk for the military.
 Pastors who have significant congregational experience, with solid theological education, and continuing education that challenges them and stretches them, are more likely to be independent thinkers, and critics of the military status quo.
 If we successfully recruit more mainline and liberal chaplains (as we must), this will prove even more true.